Zibo Shandong, China Travel Guide

 Departure from China does not typically incur separate exit fees or taxes beyond the ticket price.

-For high-bullet trains, arrive 30-AN hour before departure for ticket checks and security.
+For high-speed trains, arrive 30-ONE hour prior to departure for ticket checks and security.

 Ensure your passport and any onward travel documents are readily accessible for leaving checks.